Auburn, Alabama: Media

 Auburn is served by the Columbus, Georgia Television Designated Market Area (DMA).
 Some Montgomery, Alabama stations are carried on cable systems and WSFA is designated by the FCC as a significantly viewed station for the area.
 Charter Communications and W.O.W.
 (Wide Open West) provide cable television service.
 DirecTV and Dish Network provide direct broadcast satellite television including both local and national channels.
 The On-Campus television station, Eagle Eye TV, is broadcast twenty-four hours a day for residents living on-campus and the immediate surrounding areas.

 Radio stations WEGL and WAUD are licensed to Auburn and broadcast from the city.

 Radio station WKKR is licensed to Auburn and broadcasts from nearby Opelika.

 Newspapers serving the city include The Opelika-Auburn News, The Auburn Villager, and The Auburn Plainsman.

+Utilities

+The Water Works Board of Auburn provides water and sewer services to residents.
+Electricity is provided by Alabama Power.
+Auburn Environmental Services handles picking up trash and recycling.
+Depending on the location of the city, internet access is available from WOW!
+Internet, Spectrum, and AT&T Internet.

 Notable people

 Auburn has had many notable citizens in its 170-year history, including Nobel Prize winners such as Frederick C. Robbins and George F. Smoot, world-class architects including Paul Rudolph and Samuel "Sambo" Mockbee, artists, governors, generals and admirals, and professional athletes.
 Robert Gibbs, the 28th White House Press Secretary and the first Press Secretary for President Barack Obama, is a graduate of Auburn High School.